Robertson Daniel

-Robertson DeShawn Daniel (born October 1, 1991) is a professional gridiron football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Robertson DeShawn Daniel (born October 1, 1991) is an American professional football defensive back who is a free agent.
 He played college football at BYU.
-Daniel was signed by the Oakland Raiders as an undrafted free agent in 2015.
-He has also been a member of the Green Bay Packers, Washington Redskins, Baltimore Ravens, and Calgary Stampeders.
+Daniel was signed by the Oakland Raiders of the National Football League (NFL) as an undrafted free agent in 2015.
+He has also been a member of the Green Bay Packers, Washington Redskins, and Baltimore Ravens of the NFL and the Calgary Stampeders and Toronto Argonauts of the Canadian Football League (CFL).

 College career

 Daniel attended Brigham Young University, where he played for coach Bronco Mendenhall's BYU Cougars football team in 2013 and 2014 after transferring from De Anza College.